cbirdsong/minimum-viable-wordpress/README.md

 # Minimum Viable WordPress

 A single-file WordPress theme.
 Designed as a fallback in case [Timber](https://www.upstatement.com/timber/) fails to load, but it might be generally useful as a minimalist theme.
+Styled using lightly modified [MVP.css](https://andybrewer.github.io/mvp/).

 ## Supported Features